Lizzard-Solutions/node-red-contrib-openrouter/README.md

 - `openrouter-tools`: Misc utilities used by other nodes.
 - `openrouter-vector-store`: In-memory demo store with `store`, `retrieve`, and `clear` actions.

-## Example flow

-See `examples/example_flow.json` and import it via Node-RED:
-- Menu → Import → Clipboard → paste the JSON → Import
-- Update the `openrouter-config` node with your API key and desired model

 ## Breaking changes in this version
 - Removed per-node “Model” fields from all nodes.
 The shared `openrouter-config` node is now the only place to set the model.
 - Nodes validate at runtime and will error if the shared model is missing.